ConvertAPI/docs/virtual-file-server.md

 <a href="https://v2.convertapi.com/convert/web/to/pdf?token=XXX&download=attachment&url=http%3A%2F%2Fexample.com%2F" rel="nofollow">Save page as PDF</a>
 <a href="https://v2.convertapi.com/convert/docx/to/pdf?token=XXX&file=http%3A%2F%2Fexample.com%2Fmy_file.docx" rel="nofollow">Conversion response in XML format</a>
 ```
-URL passed as a query parameter must be [percentage encoded](https://en.wikipedia.org/wiki/Percent-encoding) (from http://example.com to http%3A%2F%2Fexample.com).
+URL passed as a query parameter must be percentage encoded (e.g. http://example.com should be encoded as http%3A%2F%2Fexample.com).